You are here

 WISEdata app icon

-Note for Pilot Year:
+Note for Pilot Years:

-Indicator 11 data collection is currently in its pilot school year for the 2022-23 school year.
+Indicator 11 data collection is continuing its pilot (that started in 2022-23) into the 2023-24 school year.
 The Indicator 11 project will help record the date of parental consent and the date of the evaluation for special education eligibility in WISEdata Portal and WISEdash for Districts.
-It will also improve the collection, quality, and use of our data about how students are receiving timely evaluation for special education eligibility, which is their right in federal law.
+It will also improve the collection, quality, and use of our data about how students are receiving timely evaluation for special education eligibility, which is their right under federal law.

 Elements of SEORA are as follows: